AriFordsham/GHCWiki/commentary/compiler/backends/llvm.md

 # Supported Platforms & Correctness

-Linux x86-32/x86-64 are currently well supported.
+- Linux x86-32/x86-64 are currently well supported.
 The back-end can pass the test suite and build a working version of GHC (bootstrap test).

-Mac OS X 10.5 currently has a rather nasty bug with any dynamic lib calls (all libffi stuff) \[due to the stack not being 16byte aligned when the calls are made as required by OSX ABI for the curious\].
+- Mac OS X 10.5 currently has a rather nasty bug with any dynamic lib calls (all libffi stuff) \[due to the stack not being 16byte aligned when the calls are made as required by OSX ABI for the curious\].
 Test suite passes except for most the ffi tests.

-Other platforms haven't been tested at all.
+- Other platforms haven't been tested at all.
 As using the back-end with a registered build of GHC requires a modified version of LLVM, people wanting to try it out on those platforms will need to either make the needed changes to LLVM themselves, or use an unregistered build of GHC which will work with a vanilla install of LLVM.
 (A patch for LLVM for x86 is linked to below.)

+# Performance

+(All done on linux/x86-32)

+A quick summary of the results are that for the 'nofib' benchmark suite, the LLVM code generator was 3.8% slower than the NCG (the C code generator was 6.9% slower than the NCG).
+The DPH project includes a benchmark suite which I (David Terei) also ran and for this type of code using the LLVM back-end shortened the runtime by an average of 25% compared to the NCG.
+Also, while not included in my thesis paper as I ran out of time, I did do some benchmarking with the 'nobench' benchmark suite.
+It gave performance ratios for the back-ends of around:

+<table><tr><th>NCG </th>
+<th> 1.11
+</th></tr>
+<tr><th>C </th>
+<th> 1.05
+</th></tr>
+<tr><th>LLVM </th>
+<th> 1.14
+</th></tr></table>

+A nice demonstration of the improvements the LLVM back-end can bring to some code though can be see at [ http://donsbot.wordpress.com/2010/02/21/smoking-fast-haskell-code-using-ghcs-new-llvm-codegen/](http://donsbot.wordpress.com/2010/02/21/smoking-fast-haskell-code-using-ghcs-new-llvm-codegen/)

-# LLVM Backend Design
+# LLVM Back-end Design

 The initial design tries to fit into GHC's current pipeline stages as seamlessly as possible.
 This allows for quicker development and focus on the core task of LLVM code generation.